dreadwrr/Recentchanges-Linux/README.md

 ## Installation instructions

+to add polkit policies and not need to reboot pkill polkitd

 1. note the following step wasnt needed for nemesis but is for porteus <br><br>
 requires gpg setup as user <br>
 ```